 You’ve been asked to watch the recently released movie, Joker.

 You might know by now that writing a movie review for college isn’t all fun and games.
-It’s serious business - just like any other academic writing assignment of yours.
+It’s serious business - just like any other academic writing assignment.

 A movie review is meant to be a holistic evaluation and analysis of the movie.
 You’re expected to share your opinion on the technical and creative aspects while providing thorough evidence to back up your statements.

-The purpose of a film review is to help the reader decide whether they need to watch it or not.
-There is no right or wrong point of view - everything depends on your approach, attention to detail and how you choose to demonstrate your personal opinions.
+The purpose of a film review is to help the reader decide whether they need to watch it.
+There is no right or wrong point of view - everything depends on your approach, attention to detail, and how you choose to demonstrate your personal opinions.

-If you’re stressing about how to write a movie review for college - read on to know how you can ace this assignment and submit a winning review.
+If you’re stressing about how to write a movie review for college - read on to learn how you can ace this assignment and submit a winning review.

-Here’s How You Can Write a Movie Review for College in 6 Steps
+How to Write a Movie Review for College in 6 Steps

 Here’s a step-by-step guide on writing a movie review for college (and doing a great job at it!).

 Watch the Movie (More Than Once) and Take Notes

 Remember - you’re watching the film as a critic and not as just another audience which means you need to be extremely vigilant while watching it.